Write C Functions Callable from MATLAB (MEX Files)

-To call a MEX function that someone else created, see MEX File Functions.
+To call a MEX function that someone else created, see Call MEX Functions.

-If you want to read and write MATLAB data from C/C++ programs, then use the MATLAB C API to Read MAT-File Data.
+If you want to read and write MATLAB data from C programs, see Write C Programs to Read MAT-File Data.

 |Entry point to C/C++ MEX function built with C Matrix API|

 |Register function to call when MEX function clears or MATLAB terminates|

 |Call MATLAB function, user-defined function, or MEX function|